purpshell/wa-web-translate/README.md

 # WA Web Translate

-A Chrome extension that adds **two-way AI translation** to WhatsApp Web.
+A hilariously vibe-coded Chrome extension that adds **two-way AI translation** to WhatsApp Web.
 Pick a target language for any chat — outgoing messages are translated before they're sent, incoming messages are translated as they arrive.
 The original is shown alongside so the recipient can verify.

 > If this saves you time talking to people across languages, please consider [sponsoring my work](https://purpshell.dev/sponsor) so I can keep maintaining it.